About the Sliding-Window Merge Join

 A limiting factor for the sliding-window merge join algorithm is the number of data blocks that can be contained in memory at the same time.
 The file system cache memory provides memory for the data blocks.

 The DBS Control performance field PPICacheThrP controls memory usage for this purpose.
 The value is a number expressed in tenths of a percent of the file system cache available for each query step that needs a sliding window.
-If the cost profile constant PPICacheThrP is set to any value other than 0, then its setting overrides the setting of the PPICacheThrP DBS Control field.
-Only Teradata support personnel can modify the setting of the PPICacheThrP cost profile constant.

 The default value for PPICacheThrP is 10, which represents 1%.